Murphycoding/Murphycoding/README.md

 ### Well, hello there 👋

 Who am I?
 I'm a tech enthusiast who would like to explore new technologies, not just programming languages but also devices.
-I love to share knowledge with the rest of the world,
+I love to share knowledge with the rest of the world.

 <!--
 **Murphycoding/Murphycoding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.